ejcGH/LocalEyes/README.md

 # LocalEyes

-LocalEyes is a PERN stack web application with CRUD operations that will allow users to publicly post their local deals for others to take advantage of.
+LocalEyes is a PERN stack web application with CRUD operations that will allow users to publicly post an image and details of their local deals for others to take advantage of.